 I was recently asked to give a presentation about elements that would make B2B SaaS customer support perfect.
 This was an interesting topic, as the answer could depend on the business and product/service in question.
 However, I narrowed it down to 4 crucial elements that are applicable to all businesses and products.
 They’re all game-changing elements that can make or break your customer support!

 Customers expect to have self-service options available, like a Knowledge Base or other ways to do basic actions themselves.

 Self-service can be offered in a variety of formats.
 For example, you can offer chat that is connected to the knowledge base.
 There should be a smooth transition from browsing a KB to talking with a live support representative.
 This means the customer can easily trigger a conversation with a representative (either a live chat or via email) without repeating the question again or jumping to another window to trigger this action.
 Ideally, the support representative would also see which knowledge base articles the user already checked, before starting to assist the customer.

 Basic actions like changing subscriptions or profile information should be available for customers to do themselves.
 These actions should be easy to find and easy to do.
 If customers are unable to find answers within a few mouse clicks, it’s likely they’ll become frustrated and that leads to a poor overall experience.

 #2.
 Support is provided fast

 Several surveys reveal that customers expect fast responses.
-Social media, chat and phone are the most speed critical channels, but nowadays, customers have the same expectations even for emails!
+Social media, chat, and phone is the most speed-critical channels, but nowadays, customers have the same expectations even for emails!